 Electric powered autonomous shuttles replacing gas guzzling cars could also have a significant, positive impact on the environment.

-It is no wonder, therefore that may of the leading players in the autonomous sector, as well as many major car manufacturers, are investing significant amounts of time and expense into developing smart self driving and autonomous solutions.
+It is no wonder, therefore that many of the leading players in the autonomous sector, as well as many major car manufacturers, are investing significant amounts of time and expense into developing smart self driving and autonomous solutions.

-The following list is organized alphabetically will look at 33 of the leading companies who are currently pioneering self driving car technology.
+The following list is organized alphabetically and will look at 33 of the leading companies who are currently pioneering self driving car technology.